[Comm Break.]MP3 Audio Clip ( 56 min 27 sec )

 [Mitchell - "Right."]

-[The checklist shows that they are going to deploy the SIDE/CCIG 55 feet northeast of the Central Station.
+[The checklist shows that they are going to deploy the SIDE/CCIG 55 feet southeast of the Central Station.
 It will be the northernmost piece of equipment in the array.
 Ed has an ALSEP layout sketch in his checklist.]

 [Jones - "During training, did you practice the placement?
 Did you go through some exercises where you had to work the problem of finding a place to put the Central Station and, hence, where all the other instruments would go?"]